TjWheeler/LightVx/README.md

 * DateValidator - Validates that a string can be parsed as a DateTime
 * IsStringEqualToValidator - Validates that the input is equal to another string, optionally ignoring case
 * IsStringNotEqualToValidator - Validates that the input is not equal to another string, optionally ignoring case
+* BoolEqualsValidator - Validates that the input is equal to a boolean value
+* BoolValidator - Validates that the input is a boolean value

 ### File Signature Validators
 You can validate a Stream containing an image.
 Supports Jpg, Png, Gif.